AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

    dispatch_id = ct.dispatch(workflow)(1, 2)

 After Covalent is started, users can navigate to `<http://localhost:48008>`_ to see the UI in their own browsers.
-In the UI,  users can take a look at the workflow queue and several metadata associated with each such as current status, dispatch id, runtime etc.
+In the UI,  users can take a look at the workflow queue and several metadata associated with each such as current status, dispatch ID, workflow runtime etc.

 |

 .. image:: hello_covalent_queue.png
    :align: center

-Workflow level details can be viewed by clicking on the dispatch ID
+Workflow level details can be viewed by clicking on the dispatch ID.
+In this example, our workflow graph looks as follows

 .. image:: hello_covalent_graph.png
    :align: center